samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 Web Components are a set of [standard specifications](https://www.webcomponents.org/specs) that allow to create custom and reusable components by simply using HTML, CSS and JavaScript.
 In other words, Web Components allow you to define new custom HTML tags and behaviours by using standard technologies.
 These custom components should be natively supported by any Web browser, regardless the framework you are using to build your Web pages or your Web application.
 This should be the end of any JavaScript library interoperability nightmare, but... but there are still a few problems: mainly [the browser support for all the features](https://caniuse.com/#search=web%20component) and the low level of Web Components APIs.

-## How Stencil fits in the Web Components world
+## How Stencil Fits in the Web Components World

 In past years a few libraries tried to remedy these Web Component problems providing a higher level of abstraction and filling the browser's lack of support regarding some basic features.
 Among others, [Polymer](https://www.polymer-project.org/) and [X-Tag](https://x-tag.github.io/) helped many developers to adopt Web Components in their projects.